 Payments include both the principal amount you borrowed as well as interest.

-A secured business loan requires you to provide the lender with some type of collateral on the loan, which serves as a second way to repay your loan in case you default on your payments.
+A secured business loan requires you to provide the lender with some type of collateral, which serves as a second way to repay your loan in case you default on your payments.

 Equipment, buildings, accounts receivable, and even inventory can be used as collateral when required.

-It can be helpful in getting qualified for a loan, but it does add an extra degree of risk when taking out a term loan for your small business.
+It can be helpful in getting qualified, but it does add an extra degree of risk when taking out a term loan for your small business.

 Learn more about The Relationship Between Collateral & Small Business Loans

-The cost of a term loan largely depends on your interest rate, but is also affected by any fees charged by your lender.
+The cost largely depends on your interest rate, but is also affected by any fees charged by your lender.